Cameloasa/todo-api-java/README.md

-# ToDo App – Java JDBC + Javalin REST API
+# Todo API

-This project is a complete Java application for managing to‑do items and subtasks.
+This project is a complete Java Spring Boot backend for managing users, authentication sessions, personal profiles, to‑do items, and subtasks.
-It demonstrates clean object‑oriented design, layered architecture, and a fully functional REST API built with Javalin.
+It demonstrates clean layered architecture, DTO‑based request/response mapping, MySQL relational modeling, and a fully functional REST API built with Spring Boot.

-Originally part of a collection of older Java exercises, the project has now been modernized and prepared for future improvements and migration into a dedicated GitHub organization.
+Originally part of an older Java/Javalin exercise, the project has now been fully modernized, migrated to Spring Boot, and extended with authentication, roles, email integration, validation, and enterprise‑grade structure.
+It is prepared for future improvements and migration into a dedicated GitHub organization.

 ## 🎯 Project Purpose

+This project is a fully‑featured Java Spring Boot backend for managing users, authentication sessions, personal profiles, roles, and to‑do items.
+It demonstrates clean layered architecture, enterprise‑grade REST API design, and modern backend development practices.

+Originally part of a collection of older Java exercises, the project has now been rebuilt from scratch using Spring Boot, MySQL, DTO mapping, validation, converters, and service‑driven logic.
+It is prepared for future improvements and migration into a dedicated GitHub organization.

-This project focuses on practicing:
+The project focuses on practicing:

-- Object‑oriented programming
+Layered architecture (Controller → Service → Repository → Entity → DTO → Converter)

+REST API design (Auth, User, Person, Roles, Sessions)

+Session‑based authentication using custom tokens

+MySQL relational modeling

-- Class relationships (Person → TodoItem → TodoItemTask)
+Entity relationships (User → Person → TodoItem → TodoItemTask)

-- Encapsulation and validation

-- Working with dates (LocalDate)

-- Basic business logic
+DTO mapping & converters

+Validation (Jakarta Validation)

+Exception handling (global handler)

+Email service integration

+Security headers & CORS configuration

-- Clean code structure
+Clean code structure

-- JUnit 5 testing
+JUnit testing

-- Code formatting and linting (Spotless + Checkstyle)
+Code formatting & linting (Spotless + Checkstyle)

 ## 📦 Current Features